AdobeDocs/adobeio-codelabs-custom-events/README.md

 * Build a simple web app using project firefly framework
 * Enable event-driven workflows using Adobe I/O event library with ease

-For your convenience, we provide a complete solution of this codelab at [here](https://github.com/AdobeDocs/adobeio-samples-custom-events)

 Next: [Requirements](/lessons/requirements.md).